-The signs and symptoms of alcohol addiction must be known as early on as possible in order to treat it.
-When addiction is not treated, it can worsen quickly, leading to a devastating decline.
-This can include liver damage, overdose and a multitude of psychological issues.
+The signs and symptoms of alcohol addiction must be known as early on as possible to treat it, and the sooner you start alcohol detox to treat your substance abuse, the less time it will take to overcome addiction.
+When addiction is not treated, it can worsen quickly, leading to a devastating decline which will likely make the recovery process longer, as well as cause serious long-term health problems.
+These can include liver damage, overdose, and a multitude of psychological issues.

-Some of the symptoms to be aware of are:
+Some of the symptoms of alcohol addiction to be aware of are:

 - Being unable to limit the amount of alcohol you drink

-- Trying to cut down but being unsuccessful
+- Trying to cut down alcohol but being unsuccessful

 - Finding you are dealing with difficult hangovers and an inability to recover quickly